 The facility constantly runs floor scrubbers throughout the day for dirt, spills and the many items one would expect from a heavy equipment shop.
 “Our scrubber makes one pass and the slab is completely clean without constant scrubbing and cleaning,” Kneale says.
 He noted they are down-grading the abrasion of his scrubbers due to the ease of cleaning.

 Winkler is discussing additional projects for his client as well as others.
-“What’s great,” Winkler adds, “is that all of the products are environmentally neutral and meet the standards of the many jurisdictions in which we work.”
+“What’s great,” Winkler adds, “is that all of the products are environmentally neutral and meets the standards of the many jurisdictions in which we work.”
 This is an important cost and regulatory component for Winkler who works in several states for a variety of clients.

 So far the product is performing but the more important lesson is that mutually beneficial relationships work.
 “It has worked for the past 95 years,” Winkler says with a smile.
 “So we intend to keep it going”.